-Туре Description Amount AML checks via Smartsearch Electronic client verification in compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 £5.00 plus VAT per search Note that with effect from 1 April 2021, these costs are no longer recovered from the estate.
-Bond / Bordereau fee via AUA Insolvency Services Company searches via Companies House Insurance bond to protect the insolvent entity against any losses suffered as a result of the fraud or dishonesty of the IP Extraction of company information from Companies House £10.00 to £1,200.00 dependent on value of assets within case £1.00 per document unless document can be accessed via the free service Document hosting via Pelstar Limited Hosting of documents via a secure portal for access by creditors/shareholders.
+Туре Description Amount AML checks via Smartsearch Electronic client verification in compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 £5.00 plus VAT per search Bond / Bordereau fee via AUA Insolvency Services Company searches via Companies House Insurance bond to protect the insolvent entity against any losses suffered as a result of the fraud or dishonesty of the IP Extraction of company information from Companies House £10.00 to £1,200.00 dependent on value of assets within case £1.00 per document unless document can be accessed via the free service Document hosting via Pelstar Limited (see Use of Associates and Category 2 expenses) Hosting of documents via a secure portal for access by creditors/shareholders.
 Costs are charged per upload plus VAT and are generally dependent upon the number of creditors.
 The costs are commensurate with those charged by other providers of comparable services.
-Type First 100 Every addtl 10 ADM £14.00 £1.40 CVL £7.00 £0.70 MVL £7.00 £0.70 CPL £7.00 £0.70 CVA £10.00 £1.00 BKY £10.00 £1.00 IVA £10 p.a. or £25 for life of case Software Licence fee hosting via Pelstar Limited Payable to software provider for use of case management system.
-The costs are commensurate with those charged by other providers of comparable services. £87.00 plus VAT per case Postage via Royal Mail or Postworks Cost of posting documents which are directly attributable to a case to external recipients Calculated in accordance applicable supplier rate dependent on the number of and whether the document is international, first or second of Post re-direction via Royal Mail Redirection of post from Company's premises to office-holders' address 0-3 months £216.00 3-6 months £321.00 6-12 months £519.00 Statutory advertising via advertising agents Advertising of appointment, notice of meetings etc. - London Gazette - Other £91.80 - £102.00 plus VAT per advert Dependent upon advert and publication Storage costs Costs of storage of case books and records £5.07 plus VAT per box per annum plus handling charges b) Case-specific expenses - this category includes expenses (other than office-holders' fees) which are likely to be payable on every case but which will vary depending upon the nature and complexity of the case and the assets to be realised.
+Type First 100 Every addtl 10 ADM £14.00 £1.40 CVL £7.00 £0.70 MVL £7.00 £0.70 CPL £7.00 £0.70 CVA £10.00 £1.00 BKY £10.00 £1.00 IVA £10 p.a. or £25 for life of case Software Licence fee hosting via Pelstar Limited (see Use of Associates and Category 2 expenses) Payable to software provider for use of case management system.
+The costs are commensurate with those charged by other providers of comparable services. £87.00 plus VAT per case Postage via Royal Mail or Postworks Cost of posting documents which are directly attributable to a case to external recipients Calculated in accordance with applicable supplier rates and dependent on the number of pages and whether the document is sent by international, first or second class post.
+Post re-direction via Royal Mail Redirection of post from Company's premises to office-holders' address 0-3 months £216.00 3-6 months £321.00 6-12 months £519.00 b) Case-specific expenses - this category includes expenses (other than office-holders' fees) which are likely to be payable on every case but which will vary depending upon the nature and complexity of the case and the assets to be realised.
 They will include but may not be restricted to: